at-phuongdo/FullStack/Note/part01.md

 const [counter, setCounter] = useState(0)
 => counter = 0, setCounter(): function update `counter` value
 6. `Event handlers` must ALWAYS be a function or a reference to a function
+7. NEVER define components inside of other components